it-cocktail/docker-template/README.md

 some advantages over php-fpm and htaccess files can be used easily.
 A lot of PHP extensions are already included and also some additional tools that are helpful as wkhtmltopdf, the cron daemon, gnupg, ssh keychain manager or composer.

-The images are available with the following php versions: 5.3, 5.5, 5.6, 7.0 and 7.1 and every version is additionally build with xdebug enabled as {version}-debug.
+The images are available with the following php versions: 5.3, 5.5, 5.6, 7.0, 7.1, 7.2, 7.3, 7.4 and every version is additionally
+build with xdebug enabled as {version}-debug.